-Brexit: Just 1.3% of asylum seekers returned following extra ‘bureaucracy’
+Brexit: Just 1.3% of asylum seekers returned as a result of extra ‘bureaucracy’

-Just 21 of 15,898 people assessed by new unit – set up after returns agreement was lost – have left UK
+Just 21 out of 15,898 people assessed by new unit – set up after returns agreement was lost – have left UK

-Just 1.3 per cent of asylum seekers have been sent back by a Home Office unit set up to assess claims following extra “bureaucracy” following Brexit, figures show.
+Just 1.3 per cent of asylum seekers have been sent back by a Home Office unit set up to assess claims following Brexit, figures show.

 After the loss of the Dublin III regulation – which allowed some would-be refugees to be returned – the new unit decides if they have travelled through a safe “third country” and can be refused.